otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-node-js-rest-api-4.md

 <img src="https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/blob/master/resources/img/06-node-js-rest-api-4/06-node-js-rest-api-4.png" width="950" height="537" />

-## Rate Limits
+## Rate-Limits

-**Rate limiting** is used to control of incoming/outgoing traffic to or from a network.
+**Ratelimiting** controls incoming/outgoing traffic to or from a network.
 For example, your **API** is configured to allow 50 requests per minute.
-If the number of requests exceeds that limit, then an error will be returned. **Rate limiting** mitigates against attacks such as **DoS/DDoS** resulting in better flow of data.
+If the number of requests exceeds that limit, an error will be returned. **Rate-limiting** mitigates attacks such as **DoS/DDoS** resulting in a better data flow.

-`express-rate-limit` is a popular **rate limiting** module.
+`express-rate-limit` is a popular **rate-limiting** module.
 To install, run the command `npm install express-rate-limit`.

 In `app.js`, import `express-rate-limit`.